 - HLA DR4 and DR1 are associated, especially in severe disease.

 - There is possible infective aetiology, although no organism has been demonstrated.

 - Onset is more common in winter.

-See also the separate articles on Rheumatological History, Examination and Investigations and Aching Joints - Assessment, Investigations and Management in Primary Care.
+See also the separate Rheumatological History, Examination and Investigations and Aching Joints - Assessment, Investigations and Management in Primary Care articles.